 Single Sign-On (SSO) is a form of authentication (logging in) that uses your NetID and password.
 When you log in to one SSO application, you are logging in to all SSO applications to which you have access.
-For example, if you log in to Queen's webmail, you are also logging in to the MyQueensU portal.
-Thus, if you go to my.queensu.ca after logging in to webmail, you will notice that you are already logged in to the portal.
+For example, if you log in to a Queen's Moodle course, you are also logging in to the MyQueensU portal.
+Thus, if you go to https://my.queensu.ca after logging in to Moodle, you will notice that you are already logged in to the portal.

 Single Sign-On provides the convenience of being able to log into multiple applications by entering your credentials (NetID and password) only once.
 However, there are certain impacts of SSO that you should be aware of.

 When you log out of one SSO application, you will be logging out of all of them.
 Using the example above, if you have tabs in your browser open for both Moodle and MyQueensU, logging out of one of them will also terminate your session for the other one.